-I started by cutting my floral block in half.
+Start by cutting the floral block in half.
 Floral foam is really pretty easy to cut, I used a kitchen knife.
-Shh, don’t tell my husband.
-He’s picky about what our knives should be used for. 🙂
+Shh, don't tell my husband.
+He's picky about what our knives should be used for. 🙂

 Unwrap and separate the grass bush.
-This bush is taped at the stem, so with a craft knife I carefully removed the tape and unwrapped the grass.
-Inside this bush are about 6 stems with different sized grass wrapped around each one.
+This bush is taped at the stem, so with a craft knife, I carefully removed the tape and unwrapped the grass.
+Inside this bush are about 6 stems with differently sized grass wrapped around each one.
 Unwrap all of them and separate the cattail stems as well.

 You will want to make sure that you have plenty of floral pins.
 I used about 15-20 for this one arrangement.
 I haven't used floral pins a lot, but I am falling in love with them.
 They are basically a double point pin with a bridge in the center to hold down your floral pieces.
 They are awesome and I have recently used them on other projects besides floral arrangements.
 The floral pins are what is going to hold the grass to the foam block.